snodecoder/IntuneCD-AzureDevOps-Template/README.md

 *After adding the permissions, don't forget to provide Admin consent for them.*

+If you do not want / cannot add a particular permission then you need to add exclusions in the backup pipeline `pipelines\intune-backup.yml`.
+For example to exclude Conditional Access:
+  For Intune data add the folowing permissions:
+  - DeviceManagementApps.ReadWrite.All
+  - DeviceManagementConfiguration.ReadWrite.All
+  - DeviceManagementServiceConfig.ReadWrite.All
+  - DeviceManagementManagedDevices.ReadWrite.All
+  - DeviceManagementRBAC.ReadWrite.All
+  - Group.Read.All
+  - Policy.Read.All
+  - Application.Read.All

+  In `pipelines\intune-backup.yml` add ConditionalAccess to the --exclude parameter (parameters are case sensitive and need to be seperated by a space.)

 3. **Configure Environment**:
 - Create a new Azure DevOps repository, and copy all files and folders from this repository (excluded the .git folder) to your newly created repository.
 - Update `.vscode\settings.json` as needed.